On Words of non-Hermitian Random Matrices: Extension to general non-Hermitian matrices

 \item \textbf{Gaussian Orthogonal Ensemble (GOE).}

 As for the GUE, edges corresponding to GOE letters are not endowed with an orientation, as there is only only letter of type $S_i$.
 The only admissibility rule for a pairing is that it has to match every GOE letter to a GOE letter of the same type; but the pairing comes with the specification of each matching to be meant in the direct or the indirect sense.
 (This is the only case in which an information has to be added to the pairing itself, so that the resulting surface is well defined).
+This is illustrated in Figure \ref{compatibilityGOE} below.

 \end{enumerate}